On-Page SEO Training

 Using this strategy, you can potentially address the subtopics in SERPs for the long-tail keywords you’re after.

 Every SEO plan should place heavy emphasis on how a website is structured.
+Effective technical SEO includes optimizing your URL structure and internal navigation to help search engines crawl all areas of your site.
 The structure of your website communicates to search engines like Google and Bing what content is most vital to your site.

 Therefore, your site’s organization will impact how well various pages and posts perform in SERPs.
 While links, keywords, and content are all critical components of an SEO strategy, they are all for naught if your website cannot convey priority information to Google.